 In support of our veterans, Southeast Missouri State University implemented the Missouri Returning Heroes Education Act effective Fall 2008.
-This Act provides for discounted incidental fees (tuition) for eligible veterans attending a Missouri public post-secondary institution.
+This Act provides for discounted tuition for eligible veterans attending a Missouri public post-secondary institution.

-Veterans who meet the following criteria, and complete the Application for Reduced Incidental Fees, will be considered for the discounted incidental fee (tuition) rate established by the Act.
+Veterans who meet the following criteria, and complete the Application for Reduced Tuition, will be considered for the discounted tuition rate established by the Act.

-The Office of Student Financial Services will determine if you meet the criteria to be considered for discounted incidental fees (tuition) and the amount that your tuition will be reduced, if applicable.
-To see how Incidental fee reductions are calculated, please click here.
+The Office of Student Financial Services will determine if you meet the criteria to be considered for discounted tuition and the amount that your tuition will be reduced, if applicable.

-To apply, please submit a copy of your most recent DD-214 (long form) and the Missouri Returning Heroes Act Application for Reduced Incidental Fees to Student Financial Services, Memorial Hall Room 101.
+To apply, please submit a copy of your most recent DD-214 (long form) and the Missouri Returning Heroes Act Application for Reduced Tuition to Student Financial Services, Academic Hall Room 019.

 Continued eligibility will require that the veteran achieve a 2.5 cumulative GPA by the end of the first semester (and all subsequent periods) of eligibility* when the institution checks satisfactory progress in order to meet renewal criteria.